 #4 Check Out Downtown Las Vegas

 Downtown Las Vegas is a short drive from the strip and totally worth visiting.
-We love all the art installations that you will encounter when perusing Fremont avenue.
-Here is a list of statues and attractions you must seek out:
+We love all the art installations that you will encounter when perusing Fremont Avenue.
+Here is a list of statues and attractions you should seek out:

 - Fremont Graffiti Mural